Kentucky abortion law blocked in win for clinics

 LOUISVILLE, Ky.
 (AP) — A federal judge on Thursday temporarily blocked a state law that effectively eliminated abortions in Kentucky after the state’s two remaining clinics said they couldn’t meet its requirements.

 The decision by U.S. District Judge Rebecca Grady Jennings was a victory for abortion rights advocates and a setback for the Republican-led legislature, which passed the law in March and then overrode Democratic Gov. Andy Beshear’s veto of the measure last week.
-One of the clinics said Thursday that it would immediately resume abortion services.
+Both of the clinics indicated Thursday that they would immediately resume abortion services.

 The new law bans abortions after 15 weeks of pregnancy and requires women to be examined by a doctor before receiving abortion pills.
-It also contains new reporting requirements that the Kentucky clinics said they couldn’t immediately comply with.
-Noncompliance can result in stiff fines and felony penalties.
+It also contains new restrictions and reporting requirements that the Kentucky clinics said they couldn’t immediately comply with.
+Noncompliance can result in stiff fines, felony penalties and revocation of physician and facility licenses.

 Jennings' order did not delve into the larger issue of the new law's constitutionality.
-Instead, it focused on the clinics' claims that they're unable to comply with the measure because the state hasn’t yet set up clear guidelines.
+Instead, it focused on the clinics' claims that they're unable to immediately comply with the measure because the state hasn’t yet set up clear guidelines.
+The judge said her order does not prevent the state from crafting regulations.

-Jennings, who was appointed by former President Donald Trump, said she decided to block the entire law because she lacked information "to specifically determine which individual provisions and subsections are capable of compliance.”
+Jennings, who was appointed by former President Donald Trump, said she decided to block the measure because she lacked information "to specifically determine which individual provisions and subsections are capable of compliance.”

 Abortion rights activists said they were relieved by the decision but noted more rounds are ahead in the legal fight.